aaron777collins/MinecraftDatapackLanguage/docs/_docs/language-reference.md

 6. **Avoid reserved names** - Don't use `load`, `tick`, or other Minecraft keywords
 7. **Use consistent naming** - Pick a convention and stick to it
 8. **Test scope combinations** - Verify that your scope logic works as expected
+9. **Organize tag declarations** - Group related tags together at the top of files
+10. **Use descriptive tag names** - Make tag names clear and meaningful

 ## Tokenization Specification